balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 # Or if the branch already exists remotely
 git checkout -b fix/add-contributing fork/fix/add-contributing

+# Verify remotes are set up correctly
+git remote -v
 ```

+**VS Code UI Method:**
+* In Source Control view: click three dots (⋯) → Remote → Add Remote...
+* Enter "fork" as the name and your fork URL
+* Click on the branch name in status bar → select the remote branch from "fork" remote

 ### 3) Add `CONTRIBUTING.md` (or modify README) on the fork branch